stclib/STC/docs/cmap_api.md

-# Container type cmap
+# Container type cmap: Unordered Map

-This describes the API of the unordered map type **cmap**.
 Elements are pairs of keys and mapped values.
 Implemented as open hashing without tombstones.
 Highly customizable and fast.

 ## Declaration